Subscribe To This Site

 If you have enough space in your garden it can be worthwhile growing a fair few, especially as the price of food is rising.
 Potato storage is easy if you have the space.

-An easy crop
+An easy crop that helps clear the ground

 One of the brilliant things about potatoes is that they help clear ground for other crops, so it is not even essential to have well-tilled ground.
 Even so, you stand to get a better, cleaner harvest if your soil is clear of weeds and larger stones.